Australian prime minister stands by minister accused of rape

 Wong said she met the complainant in 2019 and the complainant detailed her allegation against the man, who was not in Parliament in 1988.

-“I facilitated her referral to rape support services and confirmed she was being supported in reporting the matter to NSW Police,” Wong said in a statement.
+“I facilitated her referral to rape support services and confirmed she was being supported in reporting the matter to NSW Police,” Wong said.

+Morrison said that before he was told of the rape allegation last week, he had heard “rumors” that an Australian Broadcasting Corp. investigative reporter was “making some inquiries” around November last year when the ABC’s Four Corners program broadcast its “Inside the Canberra Bubble” investigation.

+The program accused the ruling conservative Liberal Party of tolerating and condoning inappropriate sexual behavior.